dy1z/docs/content/docs/development/tailwindcss.md

 For example, it's common practice with HTML emails to use... [creative CSS selectors](https://howtotarget.email/) to get things working in a certain email client; stuff Tailwind can't do out of the box.

-This file does two things:
+This `main.css` file does two things:

 1. it imports Tailwind CSS components and utilities
 2. it imports custom CSS files